+Unit Reference R/502/1633 3

+Level

-Unit Reference R/502/1633 Level 3 Credit Value 7 Guided Learning Hours 46 Unit Summary The aim of this unit is to provide the learner with the knowledge, understanding and skills required to provide information to customers seeking advice about symptoms and over-the-counter medications for the care of animals.
+Credit Value 7

+Guided Learning Hours 46

+Unit Summary The aim of this unit is to provide the learner with the knowledge, understanding and skills required to provide information to customers seeking advice about symptoms and over-the-counter medications for the care of animals.
 It covers establishing customer requirements, giving information and advice to customers and identifying where the involvement of a veterinary surgeon is required and advising customers of this.
 It applies to the sale of General Sales List (GSL) and products, and not to the sale of Prescription Only Medicines (POM), Pharmacy Merchants' List (PML) or Pharmacy Medicines (PM) - items that should be obtained from a veterinary surgeon, Pharmacist or Registered Animal Health Distributor.
+This unit is a knowledge-based unit, with no physical requirements.

-Learning Outcomes (1 to 2) The learner will Assessment Criteria (1.1 to 2.5) The learner will The learner can Be able to provide information to customers seeking advice about symptoms and over-the-counter medications 1.1.
-Accurately identify the customer's requirements for information and advice:about productsabout symptoms 1.2.
+Learning Outcomes (1 to 2) The learner will Assessment Criteria (1.1 to 2.5) The learner can

+Be able to provide information to customers seeking advice about symptoms and over-the- counter medications 1.1.
+Accurately identify the customer's requirements for information and advice: about products about symptoms 1.2.
 Seek clarification promptly and politely if the customer's request is unclear or ambiguous 1.3.
-Use information obtained from the customer, together with the animal medicines classification system, to decide whether to advise the customer or to refer the request to a veterinary surgeon 1.4.
-Give information and advice to the customer that is accurate and complete
+Use information obtained from the customer, together with the animal medicines classification system, to decide whether to advise the customer or to refer the request to a veterinary surgeon

-Treat customers courteously and in a manner that promotes trust and loyalty Explain what questions to ask, questioning techniques and how to ask questions clearly Describe how to obtain information from the customer to establish: • what animal has the symptoms • what the symptoms are • how long they have been apparent • what action has already been taken • what other medicine or treatment, if any, the animal is taking Explain what the animal medicines classification system is, how to use it, and why it is important to follow it Explain the sources of information to use, what information to give the customer and what types of information/advice leaflets are available Explain the limitations on the advice that can be given and what requests for information or goods need to be referred to a veterinary practitioner
+1.4.
+Give information and advice to the customer that is accurate and complete 1.5.
+Inform the customer and direct them to the appropriate source of specialist advice if their request cannot be met 1.6.
+Treat customers courteously and in a manner that promotes trust and loyalty 2.1.
+Explain what questions to ask, questioning techniques and how to ask questions clearly 2.
+Understand how to provide information to customers seeking advice about symptoms and over the- counter medications 2.2.
+Describe how to obtain information from the customer to establish: what animal has the symptoms what the symptoms are how long they have been apparent what action has already been taken what other medicine or treatment, if any, the animal is taking 2.3.
+Explain what the animal medicines classification system is, how to use it, and why it is importan to follow it 2.4.
+Explain the sources of information to use, what information to give the customer and what type of information/advice leaflets are available 2.5.
+Explain the limitations on the advice that can be given and what requests for information or goods need to be referred to a veterinary practitioner